-Narcissistic mothers do so much damage to their children that we question whether we should bring children into the world.
+Narcissistic mothers do so much damage to their children we question whether we should bring our own children into the world.

 Daughters with narcissistic mothers are isolated from the world.

 Concentrating in school is a lost cause when you’re basically in a fog most of your childhood.
 Making friends is impossible when you’re not allowed to have them.

 There is no support system outside of your mother; outside of her, you know nothing.

 You won’t be close to your siblings since everyone else is traumatized and doing their best to get through the day.
 There’s no emotional support or anyone to help talk you through things in life because no one is allowed to influence you.

 By the time you develop some awareness, you feel like you’ve been left in the dark.

 Your feelings don’t matter, your voice doesn’t count, and the only way to get scraps of love is to always be agreeable.

 Daughters with narcissistic mothers can never win their mother’s approval.